TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LockingApi/Index.rst

    // now use the locker to lock something exclusively, this may block (wait) until lock is free, if it
    // has been used already
-   $locker->acquire(LockingStrategyInterface::LOCK_CAPABILITY_EXCLUSIVE);
+   if ($locker->acquire(LockingStrategyInterface::LOCK_CAPABILITY_EXCLUSIVE)) {

-   // do some work that required exclusive locking here ... if ($locker) {
+       // do some work that required exclusive locking here ...

-       // after you did your stuff, you should release
+       // after you did your stuff, you must release
        $locker->release();
    }